project-chip/connectedhomeip/docs/silabs/general/CUSTOM_MATTER_DEVICE.md

 ## Adding a cluster to a ZAP configuration

 In the ZAP UI, navigate to the Level Control cluster.
-Make sure this cluster is enabled as a server in the drop down menu in the "Enable" column.
+Make sure this cluster is enabled as a server in the drop-down menu in the "Enable" column.
 Then click on the blue settings wheel in the "Configure" column.
 This cluster can be used to gather power source configuration settings from a Matter device.
 It contains a few required attributes, and a number of optional attributes.